Normal Lab Values

 D. Convince child to take the surgery at all cost.

 146. A 37 year old woman presents with more tiredness than usual, she is found to have angular stomatitis, no koilonychia.
+Bone marrow biopsy was done and it did not show any colour changes with Prussian blue.
 Choose the single cell type you will find on blood film.

 C. Granulocyte without blast cells